 Sublimation | Full sublimation

-Sublimation probably offers the greatest freedom when producing or printing clothing.
-It enables full-surface and photorealistic printing.
+Sublimation printing probably offers the greatest freedom in the production and printing of clothing.
+It allows for full-surface and photorealistic printing.

 Sublimation guarantees 100% functionality and 100% breathability.

-With our jersey partner DeinTrikot.Shop we can print and produce very individual jerseys of all kinds.
-There are no limits to jersey design here.
+With our jersey partner DeinTrikot.Shop , we can print and produce highly customized jerseys of all kinds.
+There are no limits to jersey design.

 Get in touch with us.